 Since these cameras won’t disclose their location at night you can feel confident putting them in locations and use them for purposes that might not be appropriate for their low glow counterparts.
 You can use them for security cameras since trespassers or thieves won’t know where they are located even if they look directly at the no glow camera while it is in use.
 You can also feel more confident putting a no glow trail camera on public hunting land without fear of it being stolen by unscrupulous hunters.

-The Campark T70 is an inexpensive bread-and-butter trail camera that covers all of your basic wildlife surveillance needs with a huge bonus of having a no glow flash.
-This camera is sturdy and energy-efficient trail camera is capable of staying active without any attention for a whole season.
+The Campark T70 is an inexpensive bread-and-butter trail camera that covers all of your basic wildlife surveillance needs with the huge bonus of having a no glow flash.
+This camera is a sturdy and energy-efficient trail camera that is capable of staying active without any attention for a whole season.
 Plus, its high definition camera and quick shutter speed help it to capture every passing animal.
 With this solid feature set, the T70 is a reliable way of capturing high-quality images and videos over a long time frame and with minimal maintenance.

 Pros